Cypriot nationality law: Naturalisation

 Foreigners who are parents or children of Cypriot citizens may acquire citizenship by naturalisation after residing in the country for at least four of the previous seven years, with an additional 12 months of residence immediately preceding an application, a total of five years.
 The four-year residence requirement may be partially or completely fulfilled by time employed in government service, but this may not be done for the 12 months immediately preceding a naturalisation application.
 Individuals without Cypriot descent may naturalise after a total of seven years of residence.
 Persons who perform extraordinary acts of service to Cyprus may be exceptionally granted Cypriot citizenship without any requirements at the discretion of the Council of Ministers.

 Relinquishment and deprivation

 Cypriot citizenship can be relinquished by submitting a declaration of renunciation.
 Citizenship may be involuntarily removed from naturalised or registered persons who: fraudulently acquired the status, committed an act of disloyalty against the state, aided an enemy nation with which Cyprus is at war, have been sentenced to incarceration for longer than 12 months within five years of acquiring citizenship, or lived overseas (other than those employed in government service) for a continuous period of seven years.
-After one of the these conditions is met, the Council of Ministers must determine that it is not in the national interest for such a person to retain citizenship before it can be stripped.
+After one of these conditions is met, the Council of Ministers must determine that it is not in the national interest for such a person to retain citizenship before it can be stripped.